Vipcube/Demo-SpringBoot-DB-ReadWriteSplitting/README.md

 # The Demo of Read/Write Split with SpringBoot

-## Setup Database Partitioning with Docker
+## Setup Database Replication with Docker

 ### Startup the Database.